Here is a list of our own "Top 10", not by price or sales, just a list from our own collection. Without further ado...

 Our #2 book needs no introduction, Detective #27 along with Action #1 transcended the comic book hobby as we know it today.
 The first appearance of Batman, this comic has been considered among the top books in the hobby ever since comic collecting began.
 It enjoyed a brief tenure at #1 on Overstreet's Top Golden Age Books list, and while it's been ranked #2 behind Action Comics #1 (Superman's first appearance) for some years now, it is the one serious contender to dethrone Action #1 in years to come.
 Which character is more popular now, and which will be more popular in years to come, Batman or Superman?
 We think most people would say the former.
 The character's recognition factor thanks to his success in other media makes this copy an item with exceptionally broad appeal.
 Detective Comics #27 was the first comic to crack $1M mark, as in 2009 an 8.0 sold for $1,075,000 and since then no other higher graded copy has come to market.
 This book is a CGC blue label unrestored missing the first 3 wraps and the centerfold, with reproduction cover is one of the nicest we've seen, and at the end of the day an unrestored Detective Comics #27 is an unrestored Detective Comics #27!
 CGC notes there are only 33 higher blue label unrestored in CGC census and another handful known coverless copies out there.
 And since a Detective #27 in any grade is the crown jewel of any comic collection, nobody ever seems to want to part with one, even a coverless copy as seen here.

 There is no comic book more highly regarded than this one: It is the undisputed king of the grails.
 It features the first appearance of Superman, including his origin story of being sent to Earth from a dying planet.
 Many consider this book the start of the Golden Age.
 A world Record sale for a comic book was set with Action Comics #1 for $3,207,000 back in 2014 and many believe that very book today in 2019 is $5M+ making it the most valuable book in existence.
 There are believed to be 50-100 copies of Action Comics #1 and only 40 of those in the CGC Census are unrestored Universal.
 This book is coverless, otherwise complete and unrestored with its CGC Universal Blue Label.
-The first page alone sold last year for over $25,000 and non Superman pages sell for over $2000 for this book!
+The first page recently sold for over $25,000 as a brittle page, to date the first 4 individual pages of the book have sold for over $50,000 over the last year and non Superman pages sell for over $2000 for this book!
 This very book set the world record for a coverless book last year and we're very proud to have a complete copy of Action #1 in our collection.